 According to the Centers for Disease Control and Prevention (CDC), receiving the influenza vaccine is the

-3. Lower risk of hospitalizations or complications in certain groups
+3. Lower risk of hospitalizations or complications for certain people

 Influenza vaccination has been shown to lead to a lower risk of influenza-related complications or hospitalizations in some groups.
 They include: